-I just partnered with Terrie Wieland on this new business because I KNOW her work and the amazing things she does with children.
+I KNOW Terrie's work and the amazing things she does with children.
 As a part time bus driver for Harrison School Dist 2, I know what it's like to work with kids.
 I believe that Terrie and the new center will bring a new focus to learning that will supplement and enhance any curriculum in the city.Mr.
 Daniel Riedel, Partner, Business owner and educator

 Valuable Lessons Include:[Rich_Web_Slider id="2"]